railz-ai/railz-visualizations/examples/react-example/README.md

 # Getting Started with React Example App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and designed using [Tailwind CSS](https://tailwindcss.com/).
-It demonstrates how to setup railz visualizations with React via the `@railzai/railz-visualizations-react` package
+It demonstrates how to setup visualizations with React via the `@railzai/railz-visualizations-react` package

 ## Usage